-- Core competency courses for Christian ministry (18 credits): These include interdisciplinary courses that enable students to develop competencies for doing contextual Christian ministry in the context of NEI and South Asia - Research competency courses for Christian ministry (9 credits): These courses prepare students to develop the theoretical framework of a specific discipline or an interdisciplinary approach which is employed heuristically for writing of his/her DMin dissertation.
-Students will fulfil these requirements through independent study (guided reading/literature review) and can select subjects from an existing pool of courses available in other programs.
-The overall plan of the research competency courses should be worked out in consultation with the primary supervisor and DPGS.
+- Core competency courses for Christian ministry (15 credits): These include interdisciplinary courses that enable students to develop competencies for doing contextual Christian ministry in the context of NEI and South Asia - Research competency courses for Christian ministry (9 credits): These courses prepare students to develop the theoretical framework of a specific discipline or an interdisciplinary approach which is employed heuristically for writing of his/her DMin dissertation.
+Students will fulfill these requirements through independent study (guided reading/literature review) as well as select subjects from an existing pool of courses available in other programs.
+The overall plan of the research competency courses should be worked out in consultation with the primary supervisor and CDP.